“She dresses herself with strength and makes her arms strong.”~Proverbs 31:17

 I hope you can see how necessary it was for me to share this Word from our merciful and kind Lord with you today.
 Many of you who are currently taking this study are not living in the "model Christian" marriage and I understand how much harder it is for you to endure.
-Although this passage from Luke may sound archaic, unfair and demeaning, please know that because it is the Word of God, it is used by our heavenly Father for great healing and to bring you comfort, strength and a sound mind—especially during the most difficult times when you don’t receive any affirmation, but instead receive contempt for your faithfulness, love and devotion to Christ.
+Although this passage from Luke may sound archaic, unfair and demeaning, please know that because it is the Word of God, it is used by our heavenly Father for great healing, comfort, strength and a sound mind—especially during the most difficult times when you don’t receive any affirmation, but instead receive contempt for your faithfulness, love and devotion to Christ.

 Dear one, know that our Lord is not one that is far away, but grieves with you and weeps with you.
 Allow Christ our Lord to comfort you and affirm you when no one else on this earth will.
 For our husbands are our earthly husbands, but Christ Jesus, the King, the Son of the Most High God, has betrothed us to Himself, and we are His and He cherishes us with a love no man on earth can ever match, for the man Jesus alone is God.

 “The LORD your God is in your midst, a mighty one who will save; He will rejoice over you with gladness; He will quiet you by His love; He will exult over you with loud singing.”~Zephaniah 3:17